cleanlab/cleanlab/README.rst

 **How does confident learning work?** See:  `TUTORIAL: confident learning with just numpy and for-loops <https://github.com/cgnorthcutt/cleanlab/blob/master/examples/simplifying_confident_learning_tutorial.ipynb>`__.

-``cleanlab`` supports multi-label, multiclass, sparse matrices, and more.
+``cleanlab`` supports most weak supervision tasks: multi-label, multiclass, sparse matrices, etc.

 ``cleanlab`` is:

-1. fast - Single-shot, non-iterative, parallelized algorithms (e.g. < 1 second to find label errors in ImageNet)
+1. backed-by-theory - Provable perfect label error finding in realistic conditions.
-2. robust - Provable generalization and risk minimimzation guarantees, including imperfect probability estimation.
+2. fast - Non-iterative, parallelized algorithms (e.g. < 1 second to find label errors in ImageNet)
-3. general - Works with any probablistic classifier: PyTorch, Tensorflow, MxNet, Caffe2, scikit-learn, etc.
+3. general - Works with any ML or deep learning framework: PyTorch, Tensorflow, MxNet, Caffe2, scikit-learn, etc.
-4. unique - The only package for multiclass learning with noisy labels or finding label errors for any dataset / classifier.
+4. unique - The only package for weak supervion with any dataset / classifier.

 Find label errors with PyTorch, Tensorflow, MXNet, etc. in 1 line of code.